 Business from our Synchronoss Personal Cloud solution has been driven by the growth in mobile devices globally that are becoming content rich.
 As these devices replace other traditional devices like PC's, the ability to securely back up content from mobile devices, sync it with other devices and share it with family, friends and business associates have become essential needs and subscriber expectations.
-Such devices include smartphones, connected cars, personal health and wellness devices and connected home devices.
+Such devices include connected cars, health and wellness devices, connected home and health care devices.
 The need for the contents of these devices to be stored in a common cloud are also expected to be drivers of our businesses in the long-term.